Introduction

 On Wednesday, April 14th, Philip Aguib, Sales Director at Vantree Systems, spoke to Leena Poodipeddi, Brand, Sales, and Marketing Strategist in the SaaS-EDI B2B integration space, and Jim Gonzalez, Owner of EDI support LLC on LinkedIn Live.
+They discussed the need for EDI Automation for small and mid-sized businesses, the benefits of EDI Automation, various choices for small-midsized companies, the cost of chargebacks, and what to look out for in an EDI solution.

 The challenge